 MUS 487 Music Technology Practicum – 1 credit hour per semester, 3 semesters required

 MUS 490 Senior Project – 6 credit hours

-APPLIED STUDY – Music Technology majors must pass Applied Lessons in the major applied area (instrument or voice) through the 481 level.
+APPLIED STUDY – Music Technology majors must pass Applied Lessons in the major applied area (instrument or voice) through the 382 level.
 The typical sequence is 181 and 182 during the freshman year, 281 and 282 during the sophomore year, and 381 and 382 during the junior year.
-482 is not required because this would normally occur during the Senior Project semester, however 482 can be taken for credit as an elective if desired.
 Progression through the sequence indicates growth and achievement in performance abilities.
 According to policy and based on recommendations by the jury and the private instructor, it is possible for a student to be be given a passing letter grade for applied lessons, but not be passed to the next level in the sequence.
 As a part of the Applied Lesson requirements, all music majors must perform at least once per semester on Student Forum (with the exception of first-semester freshmen).
 More information about Applied Study and Student Forum can be found in the Music Student Handbook.

 STUDENT FORUM – A weekly gathering of all music students and faculty for student recitals, studio meetings, masterclasses, and special presentations.
 Attendance is required by all music majors.